freddy418/Getting_And_Cleaning_Data_Week_4/CodeBook.md

 The subjects are identified by numbers from 1 to 30

-# As per the assignment instructions, only the following features from sensor measurements were preserved from the original data set
+# Extracted Sensor Measurements (as per the assignment instructions)

 1. tBodyAcc-mean()-X
 1. tBodyAcc-mean()-Y